genomicsengland/vcf-dedup/README.md

 The `sample-idx` indicates as a 0-based index for multisample VCFs the sample to which collision criteria will be applied.
 Beware that for Strelka VCFs the tumor sample is in the second sample (i.e.: index = 1), this might change.

+The `sample-name` indicates the name of the sample to which collision criteria will be applied.
+This parameter overrides `sample-idx`.
+If the sample name does not exist an error is raised.

 ### Python module

 ```